bartuakyurek/Spring-Decomposed-Skinning/README.md

 >  Note that this repo is a work in progress.
 Currently you can run either the files under ``./tests/`` or ``./demo/`` directories.
 (You may need to change directories to run them)

 ## References
-[1] .
-Wu and N. Umetani, “Two-way coupling of skinning transformations and position based dynamics,” Proc.
+[1] Wu and N. Umetani, “Two-way coupling of skinning transformations and position based dynamics,” Proc.
 ACM Comput.
 Graph.
 Interact.
 Tech., vol. 6, Aug.
 2023.

+[2] Bogo, J. Romero, G. Pons-Moll, and M. J. Black, “Dynamic FAUST: Regis- tering human bodies in motion,” in IEEE Conf. on Computer Vision and Pattern Recognition (CVPR), July 2017.

 ## Acknowledgements
 Thanks to